-The development of the MAPS statement was informed by recently published guidance for health research reporting guidelines [5] and broadly modelled other recent reporting guideline developments [9-14].
-A working group comprising six health economists (SP, ORA, HD, LL, MO, AG) and one Delphi methodologist (RF) was formed following a request from an academic journal to develop a reporting statement for mapping studies.
-One of the working group members (HD) had previously conducted a systematic review of studies mapping from clinical or health-related quality-of-life measures onto the EQ-5D [2].
+The development of the MAPS reporting statement was informed by recently published guidance for health research reporting guidelines (5) and broadly modeled other recent reporting guideline developments (9-14).
+A working group comprised of six health economists (S.P., O.R.A., H.D., L.L., M.O., A.G.) and one Delphi methodologist (R.F.) was formed following a request from an academic journal to develop a reporting statement for mapping studies.
+One of the working group members (H.D.) had previously conducted a systematic review of studies mapping from clinical or health-related quality of life measures onto the EQ-5D (2).
 Using the search terms from this systematic review, as well as other relevant articles and reports already in our possession, a broad search for reporting guidelines for mapping studies was conducted.
 This confirmed that no previous reporting guidance had been published.
-The working group members therefore developed a preliminary de novo list of 29 reporting items and accompanying explanations.
-Following further review by the working group members, this was subsequently distilled into a list of 25 reporting items and accompanying explanations.
+The working group members, therefore, developed a preliminary de novo list of twenty-nine reporting items and accompanying explanations.
+Following further review by the working group members, this was subsequently distilled into a list of twenty-five reporting items and accompanying explanations.

-Members of the working group identified 62 possible candidates for a Delphi panel from a pool of active researchers and stakeholders in this field.
+Members of the working group identified sixty-two possible candidates for a Delphi panel from a pool of active researchers and stakeholders in this field.
 The candidates included individuals from academic and consultancy settings with considerable experience in mapping research, representatives from health technology assessment agencies that routinely appraise evidence informed by mapping studies, and biomedical journal editors.
 Health economists from the MAPS working group were included in the Delphi panel.
-A total of 48 of the 62 (77.4 %) individuals agreed to participate in a Delphi survey aimed at developing a minimum set of standard reporting requirements for mapping studies with an accompanying reporting checklist.
+A total of forty-eight of the sixtytwo (77.4 percent) individuals agreed to participate in a Delphi survey aimed at developing a minimum set of standard reporting requirements for mapping studies with an accompanying reporting checklist.

-The Delphi panellists were sent a personalised link to a Web-based survey, which had been piloted by members of the working group.
-Non-responders were sent up to two reminders after 14 and 21 days.
-The panellists were anonymous to each other throughout the study and their identities were known only to one member of the working group.
-The panellists were invited to rate the importance of each of the 25 candidate reporting items identified by the working group on a 9-point rating scale (1, "not important", to 9, "extremely important"); describe their confidence in their ratings ("not confident", "somewhat confident" or "very confident"); comment on the candidate items and their explanations; suggest additional items for consideration by the panellists in subsequent rounds; and to provide any other general comments.
-The candidate reporting items were ordered within six sections: (1) title and abstract; (2) introduction; (3) methods; (4) results; (5) discussion; and (6) other.
-The panellists also provided information about their geographical area of work, sex, and primary and additional work environments.
-The data were imported into Stata (version 13; Stata-Corp, College Station, TX, USA) for analysis.
+The Delphi panelists were sent a personalized link to a Webbased survey, which had been piloted by members of the working group.
+Nonresponders were sent up to two reminders after 14 and 21 days.
+The panelists were anonymous to each other throughout the study and their identities were known only to one member of the working group.
+The panelists were invited to rate the importance of each of the twenty-five candidate reporting items identified by the working group on a 9-point rating scale (1, "not important", to 9, "extremely important"); describe their confidence in their ratings ("not confident," "somewhat confident," or "very confident"); comment on the candidate items and their explanations; suggest additional items for consideration by the panelists in subsequent rounds; and to provide any other general comments.
+The candidate reporting items were ordered within six sections: (i) title and abstract, (ii) introduction, (iii) methods, (iv) results, (v) discussion, and (vi) other.
+The panelists also provided information about their geographical area of work, gender, and primary and additional work environments.
+The data were imported into Stata (version 13; Stata-Corp, College Station, TX) for analysis.